With new technology redefining the world of higher education, it is now easier than ever to complete a Master’s in Theology online.

 Fuller’s MDiv (120 quarter units) is a comprehensive theological program that forms students holistically for innovative, agile leadership in either traditional or non-traditional ministry roles.
-The MA in Theology (80 units) sharpens students theologically and spiritually, preparing them for advanced study if they wish.
+The Master of Arts in Theology online (80 units) sharpens students theologically and spiritually, preparing them for advanced study if they wish.

 Both programs are now available in a hybrid format.
 To maximize their online options, student can take all courses entirely online except for eight (for the MDiv) or six (for the MAT [pending WASC approval]) “Hybrid Plus” courses.
 Each Hybrid Plus course consists of nine weeks of online study, then one week of on-campus work—and these courses are paired, so that students can complete two of them during the week they’re on campus.
 This translates to a total of just four one-week visits (for the MDiv) or three one-week visits (for the MAT) to any of Fuller’s eight campuses.
 These degrees are also customizable, with 16 areas of emphasis to choose from.